Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

 DESCRIPTION

-The UN Secretary General in the latest Sustainable Development Goals Report for 2024 sent a dire warning regarding the pace of achieving Agenda 2030 and called for urgent action: “Our failure to secure peace, to confront climate change and to boost international finance is undermining development.
+The UN Secretary-General in the latest Sustainable Development Goals Report for 2024 sent a dire warning regarding the pace of achieving Agenda 2030 and called for urgent action: “Our failure to secure peace, to confront climate change and to boost international finance is undermining development.
 We must accelerate action for the Sustainable Development Goals — and we don’t have a moment to lose.”[1]
-With only 17 per cent of the SDG target implementation on track and already halfway through, we are in a state of intensifying poly-crisis.
-Conflicts, climate change, the pandemic, and financial crisis shape our world today and seem to be stalling or even rolling back progress on SDGs.
+With only 17 percent of the SDG-target implementation on track and already halfway through, we are in a state of intensifying poly-crisis.
+Conflicts, climate change, the pandemic and financial crises shape our world today and seem to be stalling or even rolling back progress on SDGs.
 (United Nations Department of Economic and Social Affairs, 2023)

 There is a global call for a push towards reaching the next level of achieving the SDGs by strengthening civic space and public engagement in policymaking and decision-making (United Nations Department of Economic and Social Affairs, 2023).
-There are three urgent points of action raised by the UN Secretary General: peace, just green transition, digital transition and finance.
+There are three urgent points of action raised by the UN Secretary-General: peace, just green transition, and digital transition and finance.
 There is no sustainable development without peace.

 In addition to budget monitoring, public engagement is one of the SDG targets for parliament.
-Greater constituent input can contribute to more informed lawmaking and create greater trust which becomes visible during the voting process.
+Greater constituent input can contribute to more informed lawmaking and create greater trust, which becomes visible during the voting process.
 Enabling public dialogue is critical for achieving SDGs and generating an understanding on the need for nationalizing and localizing SDGs.
-Furthermore, the number of young parliamentarians remains low and young MPs hold limited leadership positions, with less than 9 percent serving as speaker and 17.4 percent as committee chairs.
+Furthermore, the number of young parliamentarians remains low, and young MPs hold limited leadership positions, with less than 9 percent serving as speaker and 17.4 percent as committee chairs.
 To increase the participation of younger parliamentarians, governments need to take reforms and facilitate the ecosystem needed for this to happen (United Nations Department of Economic and Social Affairs, 2023).
-Although the Goal 5 indicator shows we may be on track when it comes to gender equality, there are many areas that need further and deepened engagement and in particular when it comes to online gender-based violence (United Nations, 2023).
+Although the Goal-5 indicator shows we may be on track when it comes to gender equality, there are many areas that need further and deepened engagement, particularly when it comes to online gender-based violence (United Nations, 2023).

 One of the solutions for moving countries out of conflict and violence as well as creating a much-needed push for achieving SDGs may be the just green transition.
 By its very definition, just transition means leaving no one behind in the transition to low-carbon and environmentally sustainable economies and societies.
-Just transition may set in place ambitious environmental and climate action and can provide the push for implementing twelve to fourteen out of seventeen Sustainable Development Goals.
-In particular, SDG 9 Industry, Innovation and Infrastructure, SDG 13 Climate Action and SDG 12 Responsible Consumption and Production.
+Just transition may set in place ambitious environmental and climate action and can provide the push for implementing 12 to 14 out of the 17 Sustainable Development Goals, particularly, SDG 9-Industry, Innovation and Infrastructure, SDG 13-Climate Action and SDG 12-Responsible Consumption and Production.

 Clearly, the concept of just transitions goes beyond delivering on changing energy models.
-An ability of governments to understand and manage the multidimensional dynamics of the just transition seems acute.
+Governments’ ability to understand and manage the multidimensional dynamics of the just transition seems acute.
 Through an inclusive dialogue, countries would need to develop respective approaches for a just transition that reflects the needs, priorities and realities of their societies to address climate change and environmental degradation.
-Importantly, this concept requires policy space for developing countries to set their productive capacities, new intellectual property frameworks, co-development of clean technologies, the expansion of ecosystem services to scale-up cooperation and secure funds for infrastructure and resilience-building.
+Importantly, this concept requires policy space for developing countries to set their productive capacities, new intellectual property frameworks, co-development of clean technologies and the expansion of ecosystem services to scale-up cooperation and secure funds for infrastructure and resilience building.
 (United Nations, 2023)

-Furthermore, SDGs as a wider framework, provide a myriad of avenues for strengthening parliament’s responsiveness and inclusiveness allowing people to be part of law-making, scrutiny and budget analysis.
-Through a dedicated committee, cross-party caucus, in cooperation with State Audit Institution, Environmental Commissioner and similar, MPs may provide inputs into SDGs Voluntary National Reports (VNRs).
+Furthermore, SDGs as a wider framework provide a myriad of avenues for strengthening parliament’s responsiveness and inclusiveness, allowing people to be part of lawmaking, scrutiny and budget analysis.
+Through a dedicated committee (cross-party caucus), in cooperation with the State audit institution, environmental commissioner and similar bodies, MPs may provide input into SDG Voluntary National Reports (VNRs).
 Civil society may also be an important contributor by monitoring and inputting into the process.
-Finally, just transition offers a potential for compromise and balancing on the path towards sustainability.
+Finally, just transition offers potential for compromise and balance on the path towards sustainability.
 Governance of just transition requires developing mechanisms, processes, policies and accountable and responsive institutions that allow for effective social and public consultations.

 The following engagement may be considered:

-1. Establish SDG Caucuses: Create parliamentary groups focused on the Sustainable Development Goals (SDGs) to drive targeted discussions and policy alignment.
+1. Establish SDG caucuses: Create parliamentary groups focused on the SDGs to drive targeted discussions and policy alignment.

-4. Building an Inclusive National Platforms for SDG Monitoring: Support the creation of inclusive national dialogue platforms for monitoring SDG progress and just transitions.
-Encourage active participation of MPs in designing, monitoring, and contributing to Voluntary National Reviews (VNRs).
+4. Building inclusive national platforms for SDG monitoring: Support the creation of inclusive national dialogue platforms for monitoring SDG progress and just transitions.
+Encourage active participation of MPs in designing, monitoring and contributing to Voluntary National Reviews.

 Parliament is the key institution vested with its constitutional obligation to represent people and thus should be an integral part of the implementation of SDGs by government through the following mechanisms and points of participation: